DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 2003.

-Rowse, T, ‘Re-figuring “Indigenous culture”’ in J. Altman and M. Hinkson (eds.) *Culture Crisis: Anthropology and Politics in Aboriginal Australia*, Kensington: UNSW Press, 2010, pp. 153-178.
+Rowse, T, ‘Re-figuring “Indigenous culture”’ in J. Altman and M. Hinkson (eds) *Culture Crisis: Anthropology and Politics in Aboriginal Australia*, Kensington: UNSW Press, 2010, pp. 153-178.

 Sanders, W. *Working Future: A Critique of Policy by Numbers*, Canberra: